|

 service for all of us."

-I had no idea Gary was going to
+when Gary offered to take pictures for the cruise, I had no idea Gary was going to

 sophisticated slide show.
 Once I saw the finished product, I was